 Understand that companies will sometimes accept the first proposal they get, regardless of the pricing or other offerings; there is simply a positive correlation between the speed of the proposal and the acceptance rate.
 So while you shouldn’t submit a proposal quickly at the expense of quality, you also need to keep in mind that the prospect could accept another before you send your own.

-If possible, be present, whether physical or virtual, during the proposal review.
-That way, you can advocate for yourself, answer questions, and address any potential objections.
+If possible, be present during the proposal review, whether physical or virtual.
+That way, you can advocate for yourself, answer questions, and address potential objections.

 5. Speak the customer’s language.

-It’s basic psychology: people buy from people they like, and like people similar to themselves.
+It’s introductory psychology: people buy from people they like and like people similar to themselves.
 In our episode with Shaheem Alam, he explained the importance of speaking the customer’s language.
-As a salesperson, the product or service you sell is seldom just to “generate more sales.”
+As a salesperson, the product or service you sell is seldom to “generate more sales.”
 Determine the specific problem your address, and then capitalize on that.
 Don’t sell yourself the way everybody else does; find a way to be different.